simh/simh/0readme_ethernet.txt

 the host computer on the same interface.
 On other platforms with libpcap (*nix), the simulated computer can not "talk" to the host computer via the selected interface, since simulator transmitted packets are not received by the host's network stack.
-The workaround for this is to use a second NIC in the host and connect them both into the same network; then the host and the simulator can communicate over the physical LAN.
+One workaround for this is to use a second NIC in the host and connect them both into the same network; then the host and the simulator can communicate over the physical LAN.